 Minister of Social Development and Poverty Reduction - Honourable Sheila Malcomson, SDPR.Minister@gov.bc.ca

-On Friday, March 14, 2025, a delegation of three Heart Sisters made a presentation to Sheila Malcolmson, MLA for Nanaimo-Gabriola Island and BC Minister of Social Development and Poverty Reduction.
-The presentation was done at the Minister’s Nanaimo constituency office by Heart Sisters Shelley Wallace, Diane Shipclark and Joanne Booth.
-They called for a cardiac catheter lab to be constructed at or adjacent to Nanaimo Regional General Hospital.
-The new cath lab would serve residents living in Central/North Vancouver Island.
+On Friday, March 14, 2025, a Heart Sisters’ delegation made a presentation to Sheila Malcolmson, MLA for Nanaimo-Gabriola Island and BC Minister of Social Development and Poverty Reduction.
+The presentation, done by Heart Sisters Shelley Wallace, Diane Shipclark and Joanne Booth, advocated for a cardiac catheterization lab to be constructed at or adjacent to Nanaimo Regional General Hospital.

-The Heart Sisters were encouraged when the Minister advised them that she fully supports a catheter lab operating in Nanaimo.
-And she noted that although it was not in the recent BC government budget, she’s hopeful it will be in the next provincial budget.
+The Heart Sisters were encouraged when the minister advised them that she fully supports a catheter lab operating in Nanaimo.

 February 4, 2025 - Heart & Stroke report: More people surviving congenital heart disease and living longer